kubeflow/model-registry/docs/remote_only_packaging_of_MLMD_Python_lib.md

 - the repackaging by **Alternative B** because makes it actually easier to demonstrate the steps and modifications required using as baseline the upstream repo.
 - the distribution by **Packaging Option1** because it will make it easier to "revert" to the upstream `ml-metadata` dependency if upstream will publish for all architectures, OSes, etc. and as the pros outweight considered cons.

-MR python client [tests](https://github.com/opendatahub-io/model-registry/blob/259b39320953bf05942dcec1fb5ec74f7eb5d4a7/clients/python/tests/conftest.py#L19) should be rewritten using Testcontainers, and not leveraging the embedded server (already done with [this PR](https://github.com/opendatahub-io/model-registry/pull/225)).
+MR python client [tests](https://github.com/kubeflow/model-registry/blob/259b39320953bf05942dcec1fb5ec74f7eb5d4a7/clients/python/tests/conftest.py#L19) should be rewritten using Testcontainers, and not leveraging the embedded server (already done with [this PR](https://github.com/kubeflow/model-registry/pull/225)).

-The group concur this is a sensible approach ([recorded here](https://redhat-internal.slack.com/archives/C05LGBNUK9C/p1700763823505259?thread_ts=1700427888.670999&cid=C05LGBNUK9C)).
+The group concur this is a sensible approach.

-This change would also better align the test approach used for the MR python client, by aligning with the same strategy of the MR core Go layer test framework, which already makes use of Testcontainers for Go ([reference](https://github.com/opendatahub-io/model-registry/blob/259b39320953bf05942dcec1fb5ec74f7eb5d4a7/internal/testutils/test_container_utils.go#L59)).
+This change would also better align the test approach used for the MR python client, by aligning with the same strategy of the MR core Go layer test framework, which already makes use of Testcontainers for Go ([reference](https://github.com/kubeflow/model-registry/blob/259b39320953bf05942dcec1fb5ec74f7eb5d4a7/internal/testutils/test_container_utils.go#L59)).

 This would allow to update the constraint on the version for the `attrs` dependency as part of this activity.